概要

 The Japan Atomic Industrial Forum (JAIF) hosts its Annual Conference each spring, bringing together stakeholders from Japan and abroad.
 The conference aims to promote shared understanding and dialogue on key issues related to the development and utilization of energy and nuclear power, contributing to the sound growth of the nuclear industry.

-The 59th Annual Conference will focus on challenges that policy and industry must address together as nuclear energy plays an increasingly vital role in achieving a decarbonized society.
+The 59th Annual Conference will focus on challenges that policymakers and industry must address together as nuclear energy plays an increasingly vital role in achieving a decarbonized society.
 In particular, securing and developing a skilled workforce to sustain nuclear utilization is an urgent priority, and strengthening the foundation for the next generation is essential.
-Partnership with the OECD Nuclear Energy Agency (NEA)brings a truly global perspective, enriching discussions on workforce development, institutional frameworks, and technological innovation.
+Partnership with the OECD Nuclear Energy Agency (NEA) brings a truly global perspective, enriching discussions on workforce development, institutional frameworks, and technological innovation.
 By engaging stakeholders from government, academia, and industry worldwide, the Conference aims to tackle pressing challenges and foster collaboration for the sustainable future of nuclear energy.

 プログラム